 Robin Robertson is from the Northeast coast of Scotland.
 He has published six collections of poetry, including, most recently, The Long Take which was long-listed for the Man Booker Prize.
 Robertson has received a number of accolades, including the Petrarch Prize, the E.M.
 Forster Award from the American Academy of Arts and Letters, the Cholmondeley Award, and all three Forward Prizes.
-He has also edited a collection of essays, Mortification: Writers’ Stories of Their Public Shame; translated two plays of Euripides, Medea and the Bacchae; and, in 2006, published The Deleted World, a selection of free English versions of poems by the Nobel laureate Tomas Tranströmer.
+He has translated two plays of Euripides, Medeaand the Bacchae; and, in 2006, published The Deleted World, a selection of free English versions of poems by the Nobel laureate Tomas Tranströmer.
+Robertson lives in London.

 SAILING THE FOREST (Poetry, 2014)